adofai07/Rubix-cube/README.md

 ## Notifications

-***Updates to this repo is stopped for now, since there are multiple files lerger than 25MB.
+***Updates to this repo is stopped for now, since there are multiple files larger than 25MB.
 As soon as the issue is resolved, updates will be uploaded.***

 ## About the Rubik's cube